VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-partial-application.md

   // Omit `fn` and `arity`, gather the rest const rest = Array.prototype.slice.call(arguments, 2);

-  // Do have what we need?
+  // Do we have what we need?
   if (arity <= rest.length) {
     return fn.apply(fn, rest);
   }